isakro/shoredate/README.md

 method as implemented here was originally developed for the Norwegian Skagerrak coast in south-eastern Norway, based on an empirically derived estimate of the likely elevation of sites above sea-level when they were occupied (Roalkvam 2023).
-However, note that as the method is dependent on regularities in human behaviour, and as the Roalkvam (2023) study provides an initial formalisation of the method, it is hefted with unexplored uncertainties.
-Consequently, the dates achieved with the package should be treated with care.
+The degree to which the method can be extended to other areas is therefore undetermined.
+Do also note that as the method is dependent on regularities in human behaviour, and as the Roalkvam (2023) study provides an initial formalisation of the method, it is hefted with unexplored uncertainties also within the core area for which it was developed.
+In sum therefore, the dates achieved with the package should be treated with care.

 ## Installation and loading